uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 will at least always work to a certain level even under the most pessimistic circumstances.

-So in this case, the worst case is that if e==a[i] will be performed n times
+So in this case, the worst case is that if key==a[i] will be performed n times

 --